Lycosaurus/Lycosaurus.github.io/README.md

 This is a full blown features implementation of a propeller balancer.
 The software was originally developed by Peter Ashwwod-Smith.
 Minor modifications were applied.

-Pleas Note: This project is NOT COMPLETE YET.
+  September 1, 2024    Please Note: This project is NOT COMPLETE YET.
 DO NOT USE.

   It is a work in progress, and documents are being uploaded and corrected.
 A PCB respin is planned to cleanup footprint and other errors.
 Please stay tuned.

 Features